tea notes

 -

-- 2006 HTS bio says of Kimberly: "BS Environmental Science, UC
+- 2006 HTS bio says of Kimberly: "BS Environmental Science, UC Berkeley.

-a tea farm in the Hamakua district."
+in the Hamakua district."

 - Takahiro is very active in building their beautiful small tea farm.

-He has a blog in English
+He has a blog in English and

-and a more detailed blog
+a more detailed blog in Japanese.

 - As of December 2006, their farm has a name and a website,